Skip to the main content.

 Cons of the ACT

 • Without a doubt, the biggest drawback to the ACT is the time constraints for several of the sections.
-If you struggle with timing in school and do not have testing accommodations as a result of an IEP or a 504 Plan, then the ACT might be difficult for you to get through in the time given
+If you struggle with test time in school and do not have testing accommodations as a result of an IEP or a 504 Plan, then the ACT might be difficult for you to get through in the time given

 • The ACT Reading Section may present the most difficulty for students who are a bit more methodical and spend more time processing information